 Adjustment, Distributional learning, Perceptual learning, Speech perception, Unsupervised learning, Variability

 xii, 196 pages

 Copyright 2011 Cheyenne Michele Munson

 Munson, Cheyenne Michele.
-"Perceptual learning in speech reveals pathways of processing." dissertation, University of Iowa, 2011.
+"Perceptual learning in speech reveals pathways of processing."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.